Quantum-amplified global-phase spectroscopy on an optical clock transition

 \section{Abstract}

-Optical lattice clocks (OLCs) are at the forefront of precision metrology \cite{Ludlow15,Ushijima2015,Oelker2019,Schioppo2017,Pan2024}, operating near a standard quantum limit (SQL) set by quantum noise \cite{Schioppo2017,Zheng2022}.
+Optical lattice clocks (OLCs) are at the forefront of precision metrology \cite{Ludlow15,Ushijima2015,Oelker2019,Schioppo2017,Pan2024,Robinson2024}, operating near a standard quantum limit (SQL) set by quantum noise \cite{Schioppo2017,Zheng2022}.
 Harnessing quantum entanglement offers a promising route to surpass this limit \cite{Pezze18,Monz11,Pogorelov21,Leibfried2005,Cao2024,Kitagawa93,Yurke86,Wineland94,Bollinger96}, yet there remain practical roadblocks concerning scalability and measurement resolution requirements \cite{Davis16,Frowis16}.
 Here, we adapt the holonomic-quantum-gate concept~\cite{Zhou2017,SJOQVIST201665} to develop a novel Rabi-type ``global-phase spectroscopy'' (GPS) that utilizes the detuning-sensitive global Aharanov-Anandan phase~\cite{Aharonov87}.
-With this approach, we are able to demonstrate quantum-amplified time-reversal spectroscopy in an OLC that achieves $2.4(7)$~dB metrological gain without subtracting the laser noise, and $4.0(8)$~dB improvement in laser noise sensitivity beyond the SQL.
-We further introduce rotary echo to protect the dynamics from inhomogeneities in light-atom coupling and implement a laser-noise-canceling differential measurement through symmetric phase encoding in two nuclear spin states.
+With this approach, we are able to demonstrate quantum-amplified time-reversal spectroscopy on an optical clock transition that achieves directly measured $2.4(7)$~dB metrological gain, and $4.0(8)$~dB improvement in laser noise sensitivity beyond the SQL.
+To this end, we introduce rotary echo to protect the dynamics from inhomogeneities in light-atom coupling and implement a laser-noise-canceling differential measurement through symmetric phase encoding in two nuclear spin states.
 Our technique is not limited by measurement resolution, scales easily owing to the global nature of entangling interaction, and exhibits high resilience to typical experimental imperfections.
 We expect it to be broadly applicable to next-generation atomic clocks and other quantum sensors approaching the fundamental quantum precision limits \cite{Kaubruegger21,Thurtell2024,Qi2025,Marciniak2022}.